 Cystic acne is the most severe type of acne as MedicalNewsToday website puts it.
 It is usually difficult to treat and is characterized by more painful lesions and higher scarring risk compared to other milder forms of acne.

-Cystic acne tends to affect the face most but it can as well affect the back and other parts of the body.
+Cystic acne tends to affect the face most, but it can as well appear on the back and other parts of the body.

 Now that we know what cystic acne is, the question in your mind probably is, “Is Sudocrem good or does it work for cystic acne?”

 Well, Sudocrem can help to clear and reduce the appearance of cystic acne (be it facial cystic acne or back cystic acne) by soothing the skin around the affected areas, thus reducing the formation of the red blotches.
 This makes the condition less visible.
 It also helps to reduce bacterial activity in the pores around the acne-afflicted area thanks to its anti-bacterial activity.

 As Hanna reports, Sudocrem made a huge difference to her cysts within just one week.
 She also says that the redness on her face was almost cleared by the morning of the first night she used the cream.